Chris Kirby, interview: on co-writing, songwriting outside your comfort zone and building a solid songwriting reputation

 - Don’t You Wish Your Bread Was Dough – Stephen Fearing – Between Hurricanes – 2012

-Chris, how do you describe your music and your songwriting style?
+Chris, how do you describe your music and your songwriting style for someone who hasn’t heard you?

 My music is on the funkier side of soul… there is soul in all genres, but my roots are blues.